ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 1. Users access the application.
 The request goes through Internet Services.
 2. Internet Services redirect the users to the closest healthy API back-end.
-3. {{site.data.keyword.cloudcerts_short}} provides the API with its SSL certificate.
+3. {{site.data.keyword.cloudcerts_short}} provides the SSL certificate to the API.
 The traffic is encrypted end-to-end.
 4. The API is implemented with {{site.data.keyword.openwhisk_short}}.

 ## Before you begin